 In the winter, it can be quite cold.
 In January, the average high lingers in the low 40’s with freezing temperatures at night.
 Snow is a possibility from November through February in Utah and at the Grand Canyon, but for the most part, the weather is dry and skies are clear.
 Snow can temporarily close the roads in the parks, in particular the unpaved backcountry roads.

 Our favorite time to visit the American Southwest is in October, with great weather and lower crowds than you typically see in the summer months.
-If you want decent weather and low crowds, November and March are also good times to do this American Southwest road trip.
+If you want decent weather and low crowds, November and March are also good times to do these Utah road trip itineraries.

 Capitol Reef Road Trip